Brunton-Lab/DigitalSphinx2026/README.md

 Integrated neuromechanical simulation for *Drosophila* combining C. elegans connectome dynamics with physics-based body models.

 This project trains reinforcement learning policies for fruit fly locomotion control using JAX, MuJoCo/MJX, and Brax.
-It supports imitation learning from real fly kinematics data with connectome-informed neural architectures.
+It supports imitation learning from real fly kinematics data with C. elegans.

 ## Requirements